 - To be handed in to the secretary in pdf, and to the tutor by email;

-- The final draft should contain a title page, keywords, a table of contents, and an abstract.
+- The final draft should contain a title page and an abstract.

-- The presentation takes around 8 minutes, and is followed by a short Q & A session.
+- The oral presentation takes around 8 minutes in front of a Comission made of two professors, ans it's followed by a short Q & A

 40% of the mark given to the thesis will come from your supervisors' assessment, based on these assessment criteria.
 Another 40% will come from a second reader (another member of the MA faculty).
 The remaining 20% of the final grade will come from the assessment of the two members of the Master Committee, which convenes at the end of June to hear students' defence of their theses and discuss the quality of the documents handed in by the student one week before the hearing.